karilint/mammalbase/documentation/common/instructions.md

 terminal and containers keep running on background.

 Append `--build` switch to build the containers before starting them.
-This will take time and it's usually not necessary.
+This is essentially same as running `docker compose build` just before.

 After a while app should be accessible with browser.
 At the address [localhost:8000](http://localhost:8000), you should see the MammalBase app running.
-You can also visit phpMyAdmin at [localhost:8001](http://localhost:8001) to see or modify the databases.
+You can also visit phpMyAdmin at [localhost:8001](http://localhost:8001) to see and modify the databases.

 If the website doesn't show up wait some time or check the logs.
 Most likely the service just hasn't started yet.
 Startup can take something like 5-30sec.
-Or even more on first run as the app runs through all migrations.

 You can make changes to the Django app in real time when the containers are running.
 The [`/app`](../../app) directory has been binded to the web